linode/docs/docs/guides/development/python/create-a-python-virtualenv-on-ubuntu-18-04/index.md

 modified_by:
   name: Linode
 published: 2020-04-07
-title: 'How to create a Python Virtual Environment on Ubuntu 18.04'
+title: 'How to Create a Python Virtual Environment on Ubuntu 18.04'
 h1_title: 'Creating a Python Virtual Environment on Ubuntu 18.04'
 external_resources:
 - '[virtualenv Official Documentation](http://virtualenv.pypa.io/)'